All-Open/el8-lab/docs/setup/vagrant.md

 ## Use `VirtualBox`!

-I failed to find working `Vagrant` images for any hypervisor expect `VirtualBox` so far.
+I failed to find working `Vagrant` images for any hypervisor expect for `VirtualBox` so far.

 Prerequisites: